Rep. Morgan Griffith tests positive for COVID-19

-U.S. Rep. Morgan Griffith, R-Salem, has tested positive for COVID-19, his office announced Tuesday.
+U.S. Rep. Morgan Griffith has tested positive for COVID-19, his office announced Tuesday.

-The congressman was informed of the test results Tuesday, according to a news release.
+The congressman, a Republican from Salem, was informed of the test results Tuesday, according to a news release.

 “Upon developing possible symptoms, he took the test over the weekend and has since been self-isolating.
 Although he does not currently have significant symptoms, he will continue to self-isolate as he performs his duties on behalf of Virginia’s Ninth Congressional District,” the release states.